TheodoreHua/ClaimDoneRemover/README.md

 - Limit: How many comments to check through in the users history, max 1000 (enter `None` for 1000).
 Keep in mind the larger this is, the longer it will take to check per run.
 - Wait: How many units of time the program should wait before checking for new comments again.
 - Wait Unit: The unit of time used for the wait configuration.
 This should be in the format `singular unit name, plural unit name, number of seconds per unit`.
 - Real Time Checking: Whether you want to app to run continuously in the background and check OR check once when run/when check now button is pressed.
-Set `True` OR `False`
+Set `True` OR `False`.

 ### Get a Refresh Token
 1. Run `get_refresh.py`.